Experiment Paths Step

 Step 2: Select how long to track conversions

 The Experiment Paths Step will record users who enter each step and convert while in the assigned path.
-This step will track only the Primary Conversion event of the Canvas.
+This step will track all conversion events specified in the Canvas setup.
 Use the input box at the bottom of the panel to enter how many days (between 1 and 30) you’d like this experiment to track conversions.
+Note that the time window you specify here will determine how long conversions (specified in Canvas setup) will be tracked for the Experiment Paths step.
+The per-event conversion windows specified in Canvas setup will not apply to the Experiment Paths step’s tracking.

 Step 3: Create paths

 Lastly, you must build your downstream paths.
 Select Done and return to the Canvas builder.
-Click under each path to begin creating journeys using the usual Canvas tools as you see fit, and launch the Canvas when you are ready.
+Click the plus button under each path to begin creating journeys using the usual Canvas tools as you see fit, and launch the Canvas when you are ready.

 Keep in mind that paths and their downstream steps cannot be removed from a Canvas once created.
 However, once launched, you can modify the audience distribution across paths as you see fit.
 For example, if a day after launching a Canvas, you conclude that one path is superior to the rest based on the analytics, you can set that path to 100% and the others to 0%.
 Or, depending on your need, you can continue sending users down multiple paths.

 Each path will display statistics in the Canvas Analytics view, just like any Canvas step.
-Additionally, clicking on the Experiment Paths Step from Canvas Analytics will open a detailed table identical to Analyze Variants to compare detailed performance and conversion statistics across paths.
+Additionally, clicking on the Experiment Paths Step from Canvas Analytics will open a detailed tableidentical to the Analyze Variants tab to compare detailed performance and conversion statistics across paths.
 You can also export the table via CSV and compare percent changes for metrics of interest relative to the path or control you select.